 Basically, you want to give a small bathroom room to breathe and make it feel less cramped.
 Many tricks of the trade are simply an illusion to make a room feel bigger than it truly is.
 Ready for a complete bathroom restoration?
 Here are seven ways to make a small bathroom feel bigger without sacrificing amenities and comfort.

 1. Mount a Large Vanity Mirror

 Mirrors offer an optical illusion and trick our eyes to believe there’s more space.
 Plus, they actually reflect more light into the room, which is even more beneficial if it’s natural sunlight.
-If your vanity has a smaller mirror mounted above, replace it with something more substantial.
+If your vanity has a smaller mirror mounted above, replace it with something more substantial, like the highest magnification mirror.
 Seek out a large mirror the same length as your vanity and approximately three feet high.
 Consider a frameless mirror as well.

 When looking for the perfect bathroom mirror, make sure it has sufficient hardware to support itself.
 You could also seek out a standing floor mirror, flip it horizontally and attach hardware.
 More importantly, any mirror you mount in a moisture-prone space should have a tarnish-resistant coating.